 We all like to think of the campus as a safe place-BUT don't walk alone at night!
-Go with a friend, use the Nite Ride bus service, call StateWalk, or call Dial-A-Ride.
+Go with a friend, use the Nite-Rider bus service, call StateWalk, or call Dial-A-Ride.

 StateWalk is an on-campus nighttime walking service sponsored by the Residence Halls Association in cooperation with the Department of Police and Public Safety.
-Pairs of trained student volunteers walk with individuals from certain locations to their campus destinations during the hours between dusk and 1 a.m.
+Pairs of trained student volunteers walk with individuals from certain locations to their campus destinations between dusk and 1 a.m., Sunday through Thursday (except during breaks and summer semester).
 The service is offered from the Main Library and from Brody and East Campus residence halls to other campus locations.